Cambridge District Scout Archive

 1912 – 1913 3rd Cambridge

 St Catharine’s Choir Troop had previously existed as the 3rd Cambridge in 1912/13.
-They are recorded as disbanding in early 1914 and re forming in October 1914.
+They are recorded as disbanding in early 1914 and re forming in October 1914 as the 20th. records from the era, more personal notes than formal archives, confuse the issue, registering the re registration in the 3rd pages but not the new number.
 A later reference in 1918 as the 3rd may be an error of memory.
-They had failed, reformed and presumably not allocated a new number, or the new number forgotten.
-It was as the 3rd they had camped at Chatworth and had taken the title Duke of Devonshire’s Own.
-The 8th Duke, in addition to giving them permission to camp at Chatworth, was the Chancellor of the University; the 9th a Graduate of the University and later Chief scout of Canada.
+It was as the 3rd they had camped at Chatsworth and had taken the title Duke of Devonshire’s Own.
+The 8th Duke, in addition to giving them permission to camp at Chatsworth, was the Chancellor of the University; the 9th a Graduate of the University and later Chief scout of Canada.

 They were recorded as being active in 1918, registered as in 1922 and last active in 1925 as the 20th Cambridge (St Catharine’s Choir)(Duke of Devonshire’s Own).